maariaw/character-chat/README.md

 * A user can deactivate and reactivate their account
 * A GM can create a campaign with a unique name
 * A GM can set a password for their campaign
+* A GM can view campaigns they have created

 ### Planned
 * A GM can delete their campaign